hamdyamin28/hamdyamin28/README.md

 - 👋 Hi, I’m @hamdyamin28
 - 👀 I’m interested in full stack
-- 🌱 I’m currently learning bacl end
+- 🌱 I’m currently learning backend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...